YulBEdwards/Straight-Skeleton-Generator/README.md

 This PDF describes a novel method of generating the straight skeleton of s simple ( holes) 2D polygon.
-The method reduxes a polygon with reflex corners to a set a convex polygons, which are then earily skeletoned.
+The method reduces a polygon with reflex corners to a set a convex polygons, which are then earily skeletoned.